-On behalf of Hastings Law Firm P.C. posted in Doctor Errors on Tuesday, February 2, 2016.
+On behalf of Hastings Law Firm P.C. posted in Houston Lawyers for Physician Error on Tuesday, February 2, 2016.

 Texas patients must be able to trust their doctors and other medical caregivers, and no harm should be brought to them.
 It is the duty of doctors to provide care of an adequate level, and doctor negligence can put the lives of patients in danger.
 One case of alleged negligence gave rise to a lawsuit that was recently filed in another state.